How VOCs and SVOCs Affect Your Indoor Air Quality

 Use natural products

-Be mindful of what enters your home
+Control what enters your home

 For products with high VOC levels that cannot be replaced with natural alternatives, consider alternative storage options.
 For example, store paint, pesticides and chemical cleaning supplies in the detached garage or a shed to prevent infiltration into the home.